GothicKit/ZenKit/docs/engine/objects/oCZoneMusic.md

 A VObject which defines the music to be played within its bounding box.
 Music zones may overlap; if they do, their [`priority`](#priority) property determines which music zone should be used.
 The camera object is used to test which music zone applies.
-If no music zone applies the music defined in the optional [`zCZoneMusicDefault`](#zCZoneMusicDefault) is used.
+If no music zone applies the music defined in the optional [`oCZoneMusicDefault`](oCZoneMusicDefault.md) is used.

 The name of the music theme to be played is defined by the [`vobName`](zCVob.md#vobname).